MohamedFouad99/chat_group/README.md

 o Splash Screen

+ It is an initial screen that appears for a number of seconds.

 ![Splash Screen](assets/images/splash.jpeg)

 o Welcome Screen

+ It displays a welcome screen with a logo and two buttons for sign-in and registration.

+ The logo is an SVG image that is scaled based on the screen size.

+ Two buttons, one for signing in and the other for registration.

 ![Welcome Screen](assets/images/welcome.jpeg)

 o Register Screen

+ It contains form fields for user registration data,

+ such as name, email, password, and profile picture.
+The user can register by

+ filling out the form and clicking the "register" button, which triggers a

+ registration process via a RegisterCubit bloc.

+ The widget listens to the RegisterState changes and displays a loading

+ indicator while waiting for the registration process to complete.
+If the

+ registration is successful, the widget navigates the user to the chat screen

+ and shows a success message.
+If the registration fails, an error message is displayed.

 ![Register Screen](assets/images/register.jpeg)![Register Screen](assets/images/register2.jpeg)![Register Screen](assets/images/register3.jpeg)

 o Login Screen

+ sign-in screen and contains form fields for email and password, along with a

+ login button.
+It has a formKey property of type GlobalKey<FormState> for validation purposes.

+ It also uses BlocConsumer to consume state changes from a SignInCubit.
+Based on

+ the state changes, the screen updates its UI and shows a loading indicator when

+ the user tries to log in.

+ When the user successfully logs in, it navigates to the ChatScreen.
+In case of

+ any failure, it shows an error message through a snack bar.

 ![Login Screen](assets/images/login.jpeg)

 o Users Screen

+To Displays all members of the group.

 ![Users Screen](assets/images/members.jpeg)